kawaiix621/bdt2/README.md

 A blockchain dev tool offering essential tools for development, testing, deployment, and auditing.
-Built with Rust and JavaScript, it supports multi-language coding, local nodes, smart contract lin…
+Built with Rust and JavaScript, it supports multi-language coding, local nodes, smart contract linting, wallet integration, and analytics.
+This tool streamlines cross-chain interaction and enhances blockchain project workflows.